Morgan predicts low-scoring Cricket World Cup final

 New Zealand is one of only two teams — along with Afghanistan — to have failed to score at least 300 in any match this tournament but has proved adept at defending or chasing small totals.
 The Kiwis beat India in the semifinal in Manchester after posting 239 batting first.

-Speaking from experience, as he plays his county cricket for Middlesex at Lord’s, Morgan says it “isn’t ever a high-scoring ground — so I’d say tomorrow isn’t going to be a high-scoring game.
+Speaking from experience, as he plays his county cricket for Middlesex at Lord’s, Morgan said: “It isn’t ever a high-scoring ground — so I’d say tomorrow isn’t going to be a high-scoring game.
 I think it will be a bit of a battle.”

-That would follow the trend in World Cup finals, with only one side batting first scoring more than 300 runs.
-That was Australia, which posted 359-2 against India in 2003.
+That would follow past World Cup finals, with only one side ever scoring more than 300 runs.
+That was Australia, which lost the toss, batted first and posted 359-2 against India in 2003.

 Widespread predictions of scores above 400 — even breaking the 500-run ceiling for the first time in ODIs — have proved to be way off the mark this World Cup.
 England’s 397-6 against Afghanistan at Old Trafford has been the highest score.